Sarcasticbot/Sarcasticbot.github.io/index.md

     <h1>About me <img height="60" src="https://raw.githubusercontent.com/Sarcasticbot/Sarcasticbot.github.io/main/assets/Jai shree ram bro.gif"/></h1>

     <ul>
-        <li>➲ A powerful and awesome telegram group management and music player that gives you a spam-free and fun environment for your groups :)</li>
+        <li>➲ I am sarcastic one of the most complete telegram group management and music that provide you with a spam-free and non-stop experience :)</li>
-        <li>➲ Written in Python and using MongoDB as a database 🥀</li>
+        <li>➲ Written in Python and using MongoDB and SQL as a database 🥀</li>
         <li>➲ I have an advanced music player system.</li>
         <li>➲ I can manage your group with admin power i.e., mute, kick, or ban.</li>
         <li>➲ I have an advanced antiflood system.</li>
+        <li>➲ I have ai feautre also.</li>
+        <li>➲ I have a quote features of bot also.</li>
+        <li>➲ I have a downloader that has the capacity to download content from YOutbe, Pinterest and Instagram.</li>
         <li>➲ I support almost all awaited and useful modules like federation, notes, welcome, filters, and many more.... ™</li>
     </ul>